-10.1 Food services, either contracted or on site, conform to food safety legislation.

-- 10.2 There is a designated person responsible for monitoring and ensuring compliance for all food processes. - 10.3 There is evidence that all staff involved in food handling and storage receive training. - 10.4 Dedicated hand washing facilities are in close proximity to food handling areas. - 10.5 All cleaning schedules are displayed and records of cleaning kept. - 10.6 Designated facilities of the storage for food and other consumables are available.
+- 10.1 Food services, either contracted or on site, conform to food safety legislation. - 10.2 There is a designated person responsible for monitoring and ensuring compliance for all food processes. - 10.3 There is evidence that all staff involved in food handling and storage receive training. - 10.4 Dedicated hand washing facilities are in close proximity to food handling areas. - 10.5 All cleaning schedules are displayed and records of cleaning kept. - 10.6 Designated facilities of the storage for food and other consumables are available.
 Surfaces, including shelving, and equipment are of an impervious material.
 Food products and appliances are stored or positioned off the floor. - 10.7 Food is stored in refrigerators in a manner to prevent contamination including the separation of raw and cooked foods. - 10.8 There is evidence that all fridges and freezers storing food products are operating at recommended temperature range of <5C and minus 15C.
 The fridges are monitored for temperature control on a daily basis.
-There are policies outlining actions required when temperature falls outside the recommended temperature range.
+There are policies outlining actions required when temperature falls outside the recommended temperature range. - 10.9 Menu cycles reflect patient requirements, variety of food and the average length of stay (that is, 4-week rotations for aged care/long stay patients). - 10.10 Meals are served at times similar to those experienced by patients in community and according to Hospitals (Licensing and Conduct of Private Hospitals) Regulations 1987. - 10.11 A dietitian has input into the development and changes to menus/menu and their rotation and is available for consultation as required.

+Standard eleven

-Standard Eleven Laundry
+Laundry

-Standard The provision of laundry services is in accordance with relevant regulations.
+The provision of laundry services is in accordance with relevant regulations.

-- 11.1 Laundry services, either onsite or contracted, conform to the current Australian Standard AS 4146 Laundry Practice (as amended from time to time). - 11.2 A sufficient supply of linen is available to meet the function and throughput of the facility.
+- 11.1 Laundry services, either onsite or contracted, conform to the current Australian Standard - AS 4146 (as amended from time to time). - 11.2 A sufficient supply of linen is available to meet the function and throughput of the facility.

-Standard Twelve Fire and security

-The risk of fire is reduced and patient/staff safety is maximised in the event of a fire.
+Fire and security Standard twelve Standard The risk of fire is reduced and patient/staff safety is maximised in the event of a fire.

-- 12.1 Written procedures exist for staff responses in the event of emergencies such as fire, evacuation of the building, cardiac/respiratory arrest, hold-up, etc. - 12.2 Fire orders and a simple evacuation plan are displayed for staff and visitors. - 12.3 Fire drills, equipment training and evacuation procedures are carried out annually for all staff.
+- 12.1 Written procedures exist for staff responses in the event of emergencies, such as fire, evacuation of the building, cardiac/respiratory arrest, hold-up, etc. - 12.2 Fire orders and a simple evacuation plan are displayed for staff and visitors. - 12.3 Fire drills, equipment training and evacuation procedures are carried out annually for all staff.
 Records of training dates and attendance are kept. - 12.4 Fire hydrants and fire exit doors are marked.
-All fire exits are accessible and allow easy egress. - 12.5 A generator or battery operates fire exit markers. - 12.6 Fire equipment is ready for immediate use and tested 6 monthly (extinguishers and hose reels). - 12.7 Flammable rubbish is managed in a way that it does not pose a fire risk. - 12.8 There is a policy on smoking and designated smoking areas. - 12.9 The smoke alarm detection system is tested in accordance with Fire and Emergency Services Authority requirements, and records are maintained.
+All fire exits are accessible and allow easy egress. - 12.5 A generator or battery operates fire exit markers. - 12.6 Fire equipment is ready for immediate use and tested 6 monthly (extinguishers and hose reels). - 12.7 Flammable rubbish is managed in a way that does not pose a fire risk. - 12.8 There is a policy on smoking and designated smoking areas. - 12.9 The smoke alarm detection system is tested in accordance with Fire and Emergency Service Authority requirements, and records are maintained.
 Automatic Fire Detection and Alarm Systems, i.e. Fire Panels, are tested by external contractors in accordance with the Australian Standard AS 1851.8 (as amended from time to time).
-Records of testing are kept in the fire indicator panel or in a service manual. - 12.10 Security measures are in place to ensure all reasonable steps are taken to ensure that unauthorised persons do not access the facility or interfere with the operation of the facility to the detriment of patients, visitors and staff.
+Records of testing are kept in the fire indicator panel or in service manual. - 12.10 Security measures are in place to ensure all reasonable steps are taken to ensure that unauthorised persons do not access the facility or interfere with the operation of the facility to the detriment of patients, visitors and staff.

+Standard thirteen

-Standard Thirteen Facility maintenance
+Facility maintenance

-Standard The facility, plant and equipment are maintained and maintenance activities are documented.
+The facility, plant and equipment are maintained and maintenance activities are documented.